Inspection of Public Records Request

 Procedures for Requesting Inspection

-You can submit requests to inspect public records to the records custodian either orally or in writing.
+You can submit requests to inspect public records to the records custodian through our online portal, orally or in writing.
 A written request must contain the following items for the person making the request:

 - Telephone number, and